Tkinter Menubutton

 How it works.

-In the __init__() method, we define a variable that tracks the selected value of the menu:
+First, define a string variable object that tracks the selected value of the menu:

 menu_button = ttk.Menubutton(